Skip to main content

 Co-requisites: OT642 Occupational Performance I: Adults

-OT 654 Level I Fieldwork and Reflection IV (1 credit) This fourth course in the fieldwork and professional series offers integrated practical learning through the learning sessions as well as fieldwork experiences focusing on the community setting.
-Students will complete a community based Level I FW experience and focus on developing clinical reasoning skills. (*this change goes in effect for the class of 2025)
+OT 654 Level I Fieldwork and Reflection D (1 credit) This fourth course in the fieldwork and professional series offers integrated practical learning through the Interprofessional Education Sessions as well as fieldwork experiences focusing on the community setting.
+Students will work with diverse populations in various environments such as schools, homeless shelters, senior centers, and mental health facilities.
+Emphasis is placed on broadening students' understanding of the role of OT beyond conventional clinical settings and to develop foundational skills essential for professional practice.

 OT 671 Research Mentorship in Occupational Therapy I (1 credit) This is the first course in a research series that provides the foundation for the emerging occupational therapy practitioner to develop the knowledge and skills to be a competent practice scholar through the development of a scholarly research proposal.